 7. Engage in a faith-based community.
 Faith, or spirituality, is key factor of support, an important resource in late life, and maintains continuity over the course of life for centenarians.
 Additionally, spirituality is an important part of the everyday lives of centenarians, and provides a framework for making sense of having lived a very long life.
 This increases your life expectancy by as much as 14 years, when practiced 4+ times per month.

 8. Put loved ones first.
 Make your family or loved ones a priority.
 Create a place for family pictures and souvenirs that shows how you’re all connected.
 Lose the laptops that promote isolation, and spend time together!

 This may look simple, but it’s not necessarily easy.
 Adopting any new habit or behavior takes time.
 Don’t try to change all these behaviors at once.
-Pick one habit master it, and move to on, till all 9 habits are a part of your life.
+Pick one habit, master it, and move on, till all 9 habits are a part of your life.
 The good news is, that if you adopt these habits, you’ll have a long time to enjoy them!